Engineering Branch Library

 The reference room contains all reference material such as encyclopedias, dictionaries, general manuals.
 These books have a green "Ref" label next to their call number.

-Read more in the Regulations (in italian) of the Library.
+Read more in the Regulations of the University Library System and Services (in italian).

 Technical regulations and standards

 CEI technical regulations are accessible within the University's databases list (https://www.sba.unifi.it >Articoli e banche dati >Lista banche dati) under "Norme CEI - Catalogo".
 Access is by authentication. (to login, click on the "i" button).